Ardexa Control Plugin

 mbpoll -m tcp -a 1 -r 40238 -t 4 -1 -B -p 502 192.168.0.11 1 .... for Register 40238

-• ABB Aurora.
-To use this output type include the string aurora in the type argument for the output.
+* `ABB Aurora`.
+To use this output type include the string `aurora` in the `type` argument for the output.
 Aurora inverters only allows setting of active power as a percentage value.
 Connections via TCP or serial are accepted.
 Serial connectivity is hard coded to 19200 baud, 8 data bits, 1 stop bit and no parity.
 Therefore, there is no requirement to include the serial tokens in this output type.
-Aurora uses address and so an addresses entry should be included, otherwise a default of 1 will be used.
+Aurora uses address and so an `addresses` entry should be included, otherwise a default of `1` will be used.
 The plugin will ask the inverter to respond to a change in setpoint within 1.2 seconds of the command being issued.
-The Ardexa Control plugin WILL NOT write values to EEPROM (only RAM memory) and in any case will only write values to the inverter when it is absolutely required to meet a setpoint command.
-From the ABB documentation: ...Due to the fact the allowed number of writings on EEPROM is limited, this method shall not be used in case of dynamic control methods.....
+The Ardexa Control plugin **WILL NOT** write values to EEPROM (only RAM memory) and in any case will only write values to the inverter when it is absolutely required to meet a setpoint command.
+From the ABB documentation: `...Due to the fact the allowed number of writings on EEPROM is limited, this method shall not be used in case of dynamic control methods....`.
 Ardexa WILL NOT set the default (failover) register.
 It will only write to the dynamic register.

-• Huawei Sun 2000 KTL.
-To use this output type include the string sun2000ktl in the type argument for the output.
+* `Huawei Sun 2000 KTL`.
+To use this output type include the string `sun2000ktl` in the `type` argument for the output.
 Huawei Sun 2000 inverters allow setting of active power as a percentage or an absolute value.
-So the control type can be either percent_active_power or absolute_active_power.
+So the `control` type can be either `percent_active_power` or `absolute_active_power`.
 Only connections via TCP are accepted.
-Huawei uses addresses, and so an address entry should be included, otherwise a default of 1 will be used.
-A post_connection_delay argument is a MUST since the Huawei SDongles have a serious software flaw that means a delay of 2 seconds must be enacted between connecting to a server, and reading data.
-The post_connection_delay values of at least 3000 (milliseconds) should be used.
+Huawei uses addresses, and so an `address` entry should be included, otherwise a default of `1` will be used.
+A `post_connection_delay` argument is a MUST since the Huawei SDongles have a serious software flaw that means a delay of 2 seconds must be enacted between connecting to a server, and reading data.
+The `post_connection_delay` values of at least 3000 (milliseconds) should be used.
 The Ardexa Control plugin will check that values to the inverters are written permanently.
-This is a 0 value in register 42017, which appears to be a default value for Huawei inverters.
+This is a `0` value in register `42017`, which appears to be a default value for Huawei inverters.
 There is no mention of any EEPROM issues in Huawei inverters.

-• Huawei Smart Logger.
-To use this output type include the string huaweilogger in the type argument for the output.
+* `Huawei Smart Logger`.
+To use this output type include the string `huaweilogger` in the `type` argument for the output.
 Huawei Smart Logger allow setting of active power as a percentage for all connected inverters.
 That is to say; this will control all connected inverters via a single Smart Logger.
-The control type must be percent_active_power.
+The `control` type must be `percent_active_power`.
 Only connections via TCP are accepted.
-Huawei Smart Logger uses an address of 0.
+Huawei Smart Logger uses an address of `0`.
 Any other address will result in an error.
 The Ardexa Control plugin will check that values to the logger are written permanently.
 There is no mention of any EEPROM issues in Huawei inverters.

-• ABB Pro 33.
-To use this output type include the string abbpro33 in the control argument for the output.
+* `ABB Pro 33`.
+To use this output type include the string `abbpro33` in the `control` argument for the output.
 ABB Pro 33 inverters allow setting of active power only as a percentage value.
-So the control type can only be percent_active_power.
+So the `control` type can only be `percent_active_power`.
 Connections via TCP or Serial are accepted.
-ABB Pro 33 uses address and so an address entry should be included, otherwise a default of 1 will be used.
+ABB Pro 33 uses address and so an `address` entry should be included, otherwise a default of `1` will be used.
 There is no mention of any EEPROM issues in ABB Pro 33 inverters.
 For Serial connections most installations seem to use Recommend Use 19200 baud rate, 8 data bits, No parity and 1 stop bit.
 But check the installation.

-• ABB PVS 800.
-To use this output type include the string abbpvs800 in the control argument for the output.
+* `ABB PVS 800`.
+To use this output type include the string `abbpvs800` in the `control` argument for the output.
 ABB PVS 800 inverters allow setting of active power only as a percentage value.
-So the control type can only be percent_active_power.
+So the `control` type can only be `percent_active_power`.
 Connections via TCP or Serial are accepted.
-ABB PVS 800 uses address and so an address entry should be included, otherwise a default of 1 will be used.
+ABB PVS 800 uses address and so an `address` entry should be included, otherwise a default of `1` will be used.
 There is no mention of any EEPROM issues in ABB PVS 800 inverters.
 Note that: a.
 Register 3116 is used for control.
 This will be scaled by 100.
 So a 100% power setting = 10000 b.
 Register 3110 will not be touched by the control plugin

-• ABB Trio Modbus.
-To use this output type include the string abbtrio in the type argument for the output.
+* `ABB Trio Modbus`.
+To use this output type include the string `abbtrio` in the `type` argument for the output.
 ABB Trio Modbus inverters only allows setting of active power as a percentage value.
 Connections via TCP or serial are accepted.
 Ardexa WILL NOT set the remote control register (Register 180).
-This register exists only on a small number of the Modbus Trio inverters, and the default should be 0 (remote control enabled)).
-Use mbpoll as follows to check the value: mbpoll -m tcp -a {ADDRESS} -r 180 -c 1 -t 4 -1 {IP/SERIAL}.
-If the value exists and it is NOT 0, then set it to 0 as follows:
+This register exists only on a small number of the Modbus Trio inverters, and the default should be `0` (remote control enabled)).
+Use mbpoll as follows to check the value: `mbpoll -m tcp -a {ADDRESS} -r 180 -c 1 -t 4 -1 {IP/SERIAL}`.
+If the value exists and it is NOT `0`, then set it to `0` as follows:

 mbpoll -m tcp -a {ADDRESS} -r 180 -c 1 -t 4 -1 {IP/SERIAL} 0